Matt Vierling Player Props: Tigers vs. Astros

 - Vierling hit .246 with 12 doubles, two triples, six home runs and 23 walks.

-- In 24 of 129 games last year (18.6%), Vierling picked up an RBI, and seven of those games (5.4%) included more than one RBI.
-He had three or more RBIs in two contests.
+- In 18.6% of his 129 games a year ago, Vierling picked up an RBI (24 times).
+He also had seven games with multiple RBIs (5.4%), and three or more RBIs in two games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.